-In one 2007 study, application of a cream containing hydroquinone and retinol led to “sustained improvements” in skin coloration in people with melasma.
+In one 2007 study, application of a cream containing hydroquinone and retinol as part of a combination therapy led to “sustained improvements” in skin coloration in people with melasma.

 Hydroquinone also performed well in a 2013 study, producing a measurable reduction in MASI scoring (Melasma Area and Severity Index, a scoring system used to assess melasma) over a period of 12 weeks.